BlackAnon22/BlockChain_Hacking/Ethernaut/ecowas.md

 Well, let me show you, this might be unintended though

 I actually figured this out after solving the lab, did a bit of experiment after solving the lab.
-That was when I found out that I had been trapped in a Ganjutsu😅.
+That was when I found out that I had been trapped in a Genjutsu😅.

 Lets get the flag😎